-The Lease of land in Townhouse Road from Old Town Trust to the Parish Council as Tenants was signed in 1986 for a period of 28 years and has since been renewed.
-The Parish Council hold the land known as the Play Park, upon trust for the Play Council which is a registered charity (293364).
+The Lease of land in Townhouse Road from Old Town Trust to the Parish Council as Tenants was signed in 1986 for a period of 28 years and was then reviewed and extended until 2035.
+The Parish Council originally held the land known as the Play Park, upon trust for the Play Council which is a registered charity (293364).

 History of the Play Area

 The improved Play Area was opened over the two days of the Open Gardens Weekend August 30 & 31st 2009 by the Play Council Committee.
 The extremely enthusiastic and dedicated committee expended a lot of effort over a few months prior to the re-opening.